Whiteknight/ParserObjects/docs/v6/parsers_core.md

 ### Create Parser

 The `Create` parser creates a parser at parse time using information available in the current parse state.
 Create parser looks similar to the `Deferred` parser, though has a few important semantic differences: The create callback takes the `ParseState`, and it cannot be used with find/replace operations.
-The Create parser is expected to create new parser instances at different times, so it is not considered to have "children".
-This means that the parser returns by the Create parser will not be visible to Visitors.
+The Create parser is expected to create new parser instances every time it is invoked, so it is not considered to have "children".
+This means that the parser returned by the Create parser will not be visible to Visitors.

 ```csharp
 var parser = new CreateParser<TInput, TOutput>(state => { ... });